PLPAcademy/day-3-assignment-RaDiant-1/README.md

 What is the first step to install MySQL on Windows?

 A) Download MySQL Shell
-B) Download MySQL Installer from the official website
+B) Download MySQL Installer from the official website   [CORRECT]
 C) Install MySQL Workbench
 D) Set up a root password